Det'on Cho Environmental

 Rachael Bakker

-Rachael Bakker is an Environmental Scientist with Det’on Cho Environmental.
-In this role, Rachael has taken part in a variety of projects in the north, including bird surveys and environmental monitoring at Giant Mine, wildlife surveys in remote locations, and water quality sampling and reporting for a Municipal Water License.
-Rachael completed her Master of Environmental Sciences at the University of Guelph, where she took part in projects such as wetland evaluations and benthic invertebrate sampling.
-She received her undergraduate degree in Biology, where she specialized in Plant Science.
-Through five years in the agricultural industry, Rachael has become experienced in plant and insect identification and assessing soil nutrient issues.
+Rachael completed her Master of Environmental Sciences at the University of Guelph, where she studied the biogeochemistry of wetlands and human health in the environment.
+She received her undergraduate degree in Biology, where she specialized in Plant Sciences.
+Through five years in the agricultural industry, Rachael is adept at plant and insect identification and assessing soil nutrient issues.
 She is working towards her professional designation with the Alberta Institute of Agrologists.
-Rachael’s technical proficiencies include environmental monitoring, wildlife surveys, vegetation surveys, water quality sampling, research, and report writing.

 Lauren Newton

-Lauren Newton is an Environmental Technician with Det’on Cho Environmental.
+Lauren Newton is Fish and Aquatics Lead for Det’on Cho Environmental.
 Lauren completed her 2-year Fish and Wildlife Technician Diploma at Fleming College School of Environmental and Natural Resources.

 With this Diploma she was able to gain plenty of hands-on experience which consisted of: Nearshore Community Index Netting, Benthic Invertebrate collection, Avian Identification, hands on lab work with many different taxa, and wildlife identification and management skills.